Samnan/ko3docs/source/application/data-manipulation/index.markdown

 				->join('addresses', 'left')
 				->on('addresses.user_id', '=', 'users.id')
 				->execute();
-			// each user object now also contains 'current_time' property

 <em>We are using a left join in our example as not all users may have an address.
 Skip the second parameter to use a regular join</em>.